-This paper proposes a method to determine the exact LMS step size value which provides an efficient behavior of this algorithm in terms of the number of iterations, as well as Mean Squared Error (MSE).
-The novelty of this proposal comes from that it has not been explored in existing literature yet, which makes it a unique contribution in this field.
-Results show that through this selection of step size, LMS could approach NLMS algorithm behavior without sacrificing the simplicity LMS is known to have.
+This paper suggests a method to determine the exact LMS step size value which provides an efficient behavior of this algorithm in terms of the number of iterations, as well as Mean Squared Error (MSE).
+Results show that through this selection of step size, LMS approaches NLMS algorithm behavior without sacrificing the simplicity and low computational complexity LMS is known to have.
 The rest of this paper is organized as follows: section 2 provides the background behind adaptive filtering use in system identification, with the description of both LMS and NLMS methods.
 Section 3 describes the step size selection method proposed in this work.
 Section 4 includes the implementation and quality measures description.
 Results are given and discussed in sections 5 and 6, respectively, and finally the paper is concluded in section 7.